Keeping score of industry's devolution

 Appetite for Self-Destruction: The Spectacular Crash of the Record Industry in the Digital Age.
 Steve Knopper.
 Free Press.
 320 pages.

-appearance of the dinosaurs; it's gradual and involves the accelerating extinction of giant behemoths with tiny brains.
+The demise resembles the Last Days of Pompeii or maybe the disappearance of the dinosaurs; it's gradual and involves the accelerating extinction of giant behemoths with tiny brains.
 But then, big record companies have often been their own worst enemies.

 In his new book, journalist Knopper tries to document their mostly self-inflicted death spiral, drawing from published interviews, memoirs and other books on the subject.
 He also conducted numerous interviews with the usual (and unusual) suspects as he attempted to construct a narrative detailing record executives' resistance to technologies that might have helped them and their embrace of others that have hastened their demise.

-jargon but gets sidetracked in unnecessary minutiae, such as a far-too-detailed profile of Napster creator Shawn Fanning.
+Knopper has a fair grasp of the big picture and decent knowledge of the industry and its jargon but gets sidetracked in unnecessary minutiae, such as a far-too-detailed profile of Napster creator Shawn Fanning.
 His research is admirable, and some of the revelations are surprising — like the fact that executives thought iTunes wouldn't be a threat because of Apple's relatively small market share but hadn't anticipated a Windows version of iTunes or the iTunes music store — but a bit more focus and editing might have made this book truly great instead of just merely good.
 Overall, it's an entertaining and enlightening chronicle, though far from the last word on the subject.

 Bumping into Geniuses: Inside the Rock and Roll Business.
 Danny Goldberg.
 Gotham.
 320 pages.